abaisero/gym-gridverse/docs/guides/reward_functions.rst

 Reward Functions
 ================

-In this section we describe the reward function protocol, the reward functions provided in :py:mod:`~gym_gridverse.envs.reward_functions`, and how to write your own custom reward functions.
+In this section we describe the reward function protocol, the reward function registry, and how to write your own custom reward functions.

 The RewardFunction Protocol
 ===========================